louridas/stv/README.md

 on the number of seats to be filled by members of a single school.
 The constituencies file is a CSV file containing the allocation of candidates among constituencies (i.e., schools).
-Each line contains the candidates that are elected in the same constituency, for
+Each line contains the name of the constituency, the size of the constituency, and the candidates that are elected in the constituency, for instance:
-instance:

-    Chocolate, Sweets
+    Deserts, 10, Chocolate, Sweets
-    Banana, Strawberry
+    Fruits, 8, Banana, Strawberry

 * `-q QUOTA, --quota QUOTA`